Malvern Museum organises a number of activities throughout the year.

 Priory Gatehouse Restoration Fundraising Activities

 Malvern Museum has already been responsible for two fairly major programmes to restore parts of the Priory Gatehouse.
-2012 saw the launch of the latest effort to repair and conserve the stonework, gutters, roof, wall tiles, parapet and stone mullion windows.
-A conservative estimate for what is needed now has been put at £80,000.
+2018 saw the conclusion of the third phase to repair and conserve the stonework, gutters, roof, wall tiles, parapet and stone mullion windows.